 The College of Idaho Howlin’ Yotes compete in Parliamentary Debate, International Public Debate, British Parliamentary Debate and the eleven speech events authorized by the AFA-NIET.
 Team members are required to participate in both speech and debate competition.

 Students seeking a Music scholarship are evaluated on criteria like preparation, tone quality, stage presence, musicianship and growth potential.
 Students should demonstrate openness to learning, an interest in growing and a specific desire to attend The College of Idaho.
 Audition appointments may be arranged by contacting Evonne Earl, Academic Assistant to Music.
+Information on how to audition for a scholarship can be found here.
 Applicants should submit or bring the following information:

 - Names and contact information of teachers or instructors with whom the applicant studied or who know the applicant's music abilities.